OysteinBruin/AutoReleaseTool/README.md

 AutoReleaseTool takes care of all of the above steps and uses Squirrel.exe internally.

-With AutoRelease used in a complete CI/CD pipeline configuration, all it takes to create a new release for your desktop application and deploy it to its users is as simple as:
+With AutoReleaseTool used in a complete CI/CD pipeline configuration, all it takes to create a new release for your desktop application and deploy it to its users is as simple as:

 Push your changes to a defined github release branch - and github fires a webhook which kicks of the build process in an [appveyor](https://www.appveyor.com/) WM.
 See the complete example [below](#complete-example-of-a-CI/CD-setup).